skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **geometry** *(string)*

   **geometry** string contains information of the structure of the system.
 The structure of this string is the following.
-  This argument does not have default, thus user must be put the string variable including structures into **geometry**.
+  This argument does not have default, thus user must put a proper string into **geometry** having the following structure.

-  1. the number of atoms
+  1. The number of atoms

-  2. comment line
+  2. Comment line

-  3. specification of the molecule (atomic symbol, positions, velocities)
+  3. Specification of the molecule (atomic symbol, positions, velocities)

-  When QMMM scheme is used (**qmmm** = *True*), information of MM atoms is followed by QM atoms.
+  When QM/MM scheme is used (**qmmm** = *True*), information of MM atoms is followed by QM atoms.

 \